ubports/docs.ubports.com/systemdev/kernel-hal.rst

 Android 5.1 based ports of Ubuntu Touch consist of the Linux kernel for this device plus a minimal Android system that is used to enable all the hardware.
 Every device has it's own fork of the Linux kernel.
 They are all heavily modified for the specific hardware used in that device.
 These forks are also based off quite old Linux kernel versions.

 For some devices continuous integration (CI) has been set up to build both the Kernel as well as the Android system.
 Other devices have to be built manually from their repositories.
-For a third group of devices, we do not unfortunately, have the source code available.
-The manufacturers of these devices provided the binary builds instead.
+For a third group of devices, we do not unfortunately, have the full source code available.
+The Bq and Meizu devices have kernel sources, but the "Android device tree" is not publicly available.
+The manufacturers of these devices provided binary builds instead.

 * With CI
    * Nexus 5 (hammerhead)